The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Proof of the main theorem for deformed Hermitian Yang-Mills and the Z-critical equations

 \subsection{Proof of the Main Theorem for the Z-critical equation}

-In this section, our aim is to prove our main result about the Z-critical equation (see Theorem \ref{Thm Main Theorem Z Critical Equation}), whose statement we recall below.
-Before embarking on the proof, we briefly fix some notation.
-Thus, let $\Omega = (\beta,\rho,U)$ be the data of a \emph{polynomial central charge} on a compact K\"ahler surface.
-Namely, $\rho = \rho(t) = \rho_0 + \rho_1 t + \rho_2 t^2$ is a polynomial with non-zero complex coefficients subject to the constraints
+In this section we prove the main Theorem \ref{Thm Main Theorem Z Critical Equation} about the Z-critical equation, whose statement we detail below.
+Before embarking on the proof, we fix some notation: let $\Omega = (\beta,\rho,U)$ be the data of a \emph{polynomial central charge} on a compact K\"ahler surface, i.e. a polynomial $\rho = \rho(t) = \rho_0 + \rho_1 t + \rho_2 t^2$ a with non-zero complex coefficients subject to the constraints